Overview

 I. Local Numbers

 Local VoIP numbers are connected to certain geographical locations, typically a city or area.
 By using well-known area codes, they provide a sense that the company is local even though it isn’t.
-This increases credibility and confidence, especially in areas where consumers favor doing business with local businesses, and also benefits small enterprises.
+This increases credibility and confidence in areas where consumers favor doing business with local businesses.

 II.
 Toll-free Numbers